Pre-Alpha · V20 36.1080, -115.1800

 Pure Python.
 Three dependencies.
 Real-world data in, Minecraft world out.

-Java Edition 1.20+ Anvil Format NBT Writer
+Python 3.10+ NumPy Pillow Requests Java 1.20+ Anvil Format NBT Writer